 Unfortunately, while Disney+ has launched on a huge variety of platforms (more on that later), it does not yet have support for the Nintendo Switch.
 This is a bit odd, given that Disney+ is being marketed as a family-friendly alternative to Netflix, Hulu and Amazon Prime, and the Nintendo Switch is a very popular gaming console for kids.

 There is good news, though.
 Disney has confirmed that Switch support is coming – the app just isn’t available at launch.
-Currently, there is no release date for Switch support, but we expect that we’ll get more news later in the year, or in early 2020.
+Currently, there is no release date for Switch support, but we expect that we’ll get more news later in 2021.
 So, let’s discuss Disney+ and its features in further detail now.

 Disney+ content library